Freedom of Information Requests

 Most of the information that we provide in response to Freedom of Information Act 2000 request will

 be subject to copyright protection.
-In most cases the copyright will be owned by NHS Cheshire CCG.
+In most cases the copyright will be owned by NHS Eastern

-The copyright in other information may be owned by another person or organisation, as indicated on
+Cheshire CCG.
+The copyright in other information may be owned by another person or organisation,

 You are free to use any information supplied for your own non-commercial research or private study